What is the Canada mortgage stress test?

 It may seem like the stress test is only there to give potential homeowners a challenge, but it’s there to protect the interests of both the mortgagee and the mortgagor.
 Even though the mortgage affordability test is a good measure to prevent people from defaulting on their mortgage, the test is still a considerably difficult hurdle to overcome.
 Fortunately, there are ways around it.

-The basics of the mortgage stress test
+The basics of the mortgage stress test in Canada

 Since the stress test was first implemented in 2018, you may be surprised about this new addition in the application process.
 Before then, the test only applied to uninsured mortgages; after that, the stress test was also observed for insured mortgages.
 The result of the test is very important to mortgage brokers and banks and can impact the chances of getting approval.
 For some home buyers, it gives an additional advantage.